Janna Szangolies

 Closing Thought

 Your instincts are your strength.
-They are why you can move fast, handle nuance, and keep so much in your head.
-But instincts don’t scale on their own.
+They are the reason the business exists at all - why you could move fast, read situations accurately, and keep so much running in your head when no one else could.
+That is worth recognising.

 Further Reading & Sources